 Surprise view is somewhere everyone should have the opportunity of seeing and it’s very acessible!
 You can make a day out of it by walking, or just enjoying a picnic.
 Nearby is the historic village of Hathersage with pubs, cafes and shops.

 Pushchair friendly: There is a wheelchair accessible path from the car park to the viewpoint, but the surrounding walks are not suitable for these.

 Walking shoes: yes

-Public transport and parking: Bus 272 from Sheffield to cCslteton stops at surprise view, paid parking at Suprise View car park
+Public transport and parking: Bus 272 from Sheffield to Caslteton stops at surprise view, see my public transport guide here.
+Pay and display car parking at Suprise View car park

-Two great options for walks.
-Learn all about the sunken village and visit the dambusters museum.
+Two great options for walks around these area.
+You can learn all about the sunken village and visit the dambusters museum, too.
 These walks are set in pretty surroundings with reservoir views and woodlands.
-There’s cycle hire at Fairholmes and a flat, pushchair friendly trails.
+There’s cycle hire at Fairholmes, toilets and parking at Heatherdene and options for a flat, pushchair friendly walk around Ladybower.

-You can head off the beaten track from Upper Derwent and walk to Bamford.
+I highly recommend a walk to/from Bamford Mill – Ladybower Reservoir.
+Here’s details of the trail and a video here.
 Bamford Mill is a hidden gem and is a beautiful, quiet haven.
-You can picnic here whilst sitting with the ducks and admire the flowers.
+You can picnic here whilst sitting with the ducks and admire the nature.